VedantGhodke/Speech-To-Text-Order-Assistant-Using-JavaScript/README.md

 I would like to get a coffee too | 0.9744 | Add
 That would be all | 0.70 | End

-The GOOGLE NLP API was tested to get the intent and objects from some text orders.
+The Google NLP API was tested to get the intent and objects from some text orders.
 Here are those examples:
 * ”One Burger and Two Fries”
 ```json
 {